Willow trees identification

 The Goat Willow (Salix caprea) is a shrub or small tree also known as Pussy Willow and Great Sallow.
 It is native to Europe (including Britain) and Asia.
 In Britain it is found everywhere in woodlands, scrub and hedgerows.
 The leaf is different from many other willows being oval shaped and with a tip that is bent sideways.The male catkins are yellow when full of pollen in March and April.
 The female catkins are green in April and shed fluffy seeds in May.
 The bark has criss-crossed ridges

 The White Willow leaf is not as long as the Crack Willow.
 It has long white hairs on the upper surface.
 The leaves hang down and have a silvery-white appearance.

-Grey Willow leaves are alternate and the shoots have stipules.
+Grey Willow leaves, like all Willows, are alternate but unusually the shoots have stipules.
 These are tiny leaves at the base of full size leaves which identify the Grey Willow from other common willows.